 Coccoli are dollops of deep-fried bread dough.
-When folks speak of Tuscan genius, I am pretty sure they are thinking of coccoli, and not, rather, anything related to art, science, or philosophy.
+When folks speak of Tuscan genius, I am pretty sure they are thinking of coccoli rather than anything related to art, science, architecture or philosophy.
 Coccoli are typically served as an antipasto but can certainly pass as a full meal in themselves.

 200 grams (about 1 & 3/4 cups) flour